pl3onasm/Programming-fundamentals/README.md

 ## Testing

-You can test your code with the [test script](https://github.com/pl3onasm/Imperative-programming/blob/main/ctest.sh).
+You can test your own code with the [test script](https://github.com/pl3onasm/Imperative-programming/blob/main/ctest.sh).
 It will compile your code and run it on all the test cases.
 It will also compare the output with the expected output.

 First, make the script executable:
 ```